Tuesday, September 11, 2012

 Let the angels be angels

 What foundations really want is to spark new ideas, help build new models and drive change.
 It's also something they're very good at.
-But the need to fund the ongoing operations of projects they already support becomes a significant limitation, hampering their ability to seed new projects - and (sorry but it's true) its the nonprofits that are to blame for this.
+But the need to fund the ongoing operations of projects they already support becomes a significant limitation, hampering their ability to seed new projects - and (sorry but it's true) it’s the nonprofits that are to blame for this.

 When a social benefit organization clings to old funding models instead of embracing new ways of capturing value created by awesome programs, they tie the hands of the very folks who could help set them free.
 And the answer is right in front of us.